Compressing the chronology of a temporal network with graph commutators

-\paragraph{{Solution of diffusion on a network}} Let $A$ be the adjacency matrix of a network with $N$ nodes.
-Let $P(t)$ be a vector of length $N$ encoding the probability that each of the nodes from node 0 to node $N-1$ is infected at time $t$.
-Then the rate of change of $P(t)$ is given by the following differential equation:
+\paragraph{\textbf{Linearizing the SI model}} Let $A(t)$ be the time-varying adjacency matrix of a network with $N$ nodes.
+Let $P(t)$ be a vector of length $N$ where $P_i(t)$ is the probability that a node $i$ is infected at time $t$.
+A susceptible-infected-susceptible (SIS) model with infection rate $\beta$ and recovery rate $\gamma$ can be modeled by the following system of differential equations:

-where from here forward we will drop the term $\alpha P_i$ since we set $\alpha = 0$ in this $SI$ model, either because there is no recovery in the system or because it happens on a much slower timescale than contagion and/or network dynamics.
-We can solve for a close approximation of $P(t)$, and then compute the size of the infected compartment as $I(t) = \vert P(t) \vert$.